Turn Claude Cowork Into Your Personal AI Assistant

 Before you start

-Now create a file called about-me.md in my Claude-Cowork folder.
-Use my writing samples to analyse how I write - sentence length, formality, quirks, tone, what I avoid.
-Be specific and use examples from my text.
-Combine that with these details: - Name: [Your first name] - Role: [Your job title] - Company: [Where you work or "freelance"] - Day-to-day: [2-3 things you actually do] - I know a lot about: [Your deep expertise] - I write for: [Who reads your stuff - clients, team, public] Structure it as two sections: 1.
-"Who I Am" - my role, expertise, and audience 2.
-"How I Write" - the voice analysis from my samples Keep it under 300 words.
+I want you to learn how I write and build a profile of me in one go.
+PART 1.
+Read these writing samples carefully so you understand how I naturally write: [PASTE YOUR 2-3 WRITING SAMPLES HERE — 300-500 words total] PART 2.
+Combine the writing analysis with these facts about me: - Name: [Your first name] - Role: [Your job title] - Company: [Where you work, or "freelance"] - Day-to-day: [2-3 things you actually do] - I know a lot about: [Your deep expertise] - I write for: [Who reads your stuff: clients, team, public] PART 3.
+Create a file called about-me.md in my Claude-Cowork folder.
+Structure it as two sections: 1.
+"Who I Am" — my role, expertise, and audience.
+2. "How I Write" — voice analysis from my samples: sentence length, formality, quirks, tone, what I avoid.
+Be specific and quote examples from my text.
+Keep the whole file under 300 words.
 No fluff.
 Make it something an AI could read and immediately write like me.

 What happens

-Claude creates about-me.md in your folder.
+Claude reads your samples, analyses your voice, and creates about-me.md in your folder.
 Open it.
 Read it.
 You'll see your own writing voice described back to you.
 This one file is worth more than any prompt you'll ever write.

 Set Your Instructions